TheCharlatan/thecharlatan.github.io/_posts/2020-05-12-COLDCARD-Supply-Chain.md

 ### Finding a loophole

-But what if for example a reseller of the COLDCARD flashes his own firmware?
+But what if for example a reseller of the Coldcard flashes his own firmware?
 In this case the user would not see the warning screen, or the red warning light, since it is only displayed on the first time the firmware is run.
 The main protection against this is that once the wallet has been setup, it cannot be